Grant Recipients

 PGI also supports a 10-week summer internship, specifically in planned giving, at Boston College as part of BC’s robust internship program.
 Again, PGI’s BC intern takes advantage of hands-on learning from skilled professionals and other BC interns as well as expanded learning through collaboration with PGI’s other past and present interns, building on a network of up-and-coming professionals in planned giving.

-The intern experience for all interns also includes a PGI-designed Planned Giving Workshop as part of the National Association of Charitable Gift Planners Council Leadership Summit.
-Here the interns are able to connect with one another, network with and learn from leaders in the industry, as well as hear from past PGI interns about their experiences and how it’s helped them in their current roles.
+The intern experience for all interns also includes a PGI-designed Planned Giving Workshop.
+During this one-day workshop, the interns are able to connect with founders, Andy and Elizabeth Hibel and one another, network with and learn from leaders in the industry, as well as hear from past PGI interns about their experiences and how it’s helped them in their current roles.

 WITHIN NATIONAL AND LOCAL PLANNED GIVING COUNCILS